Flank/flank-dashboard/metrics/firebase/docs/analysis/01_using_dart_in_the_firebase_cloud_functions.md

 #### The `firebase-functions-interop` package

-The first solution is to use the [firebase-functions-interop](https://pub.dev/packages/firebase_functions_interop) package.
+The first approach is to use the [firebase-functions-interop](https://pub.dev/packages/firebase_functions_interop) package.
 It is a Firebase Cloud Functions SDK for Dart, written as a JS interop wrapper for official Node.js SDK.

 Pros:
  - Implemented wrappers for a major part of Firebase features, such as `functions.firestore`, `functions.auth`, etc.
+ - Provides interop for the `firebase.admin` package.
- - Has good documentation for getting started.
+ - Has [good documentation](https://pub.dev/documentation/firebase_functions_interop/latest) for getting started.

 Cons:
  - Not an official Firebase package.
  - Rare package updates.
- - No functionality for the Firebase Remote Config and Analytics.
+ - Does not support the Firebase Remote Config and Analytics.

 #### The `functions_framework` package

 An open source FaaS (Function as a Service) framework for writing portable Dart functions.

 Pros:
- - Active evolve with frequent updates.
+ - Actively evolves with frequent updates.

 Cons:
  - Not an official Firebase package.
- - Undocumented way of interaction with the Cloud Firestore functions.
+ - Does not have a documented way of creating Cloud Firestore functions using this framework.

 #### Decision